-A beautiful cheetah is sitting in grassland, the African Savannah.
+A beautiful adult cheetah is sitting in grassland, the African Savannah.
 Softly blown grass and the perched demeanor of the cheetah create in this wildlife photograph a tranquil scene.
 On this day, a mild breeze is blowing.
 Most likely giving the cheetah a bunch of exciting scents to decipher.
 The neutral browns are working together with the color of the cheetah’s fur.
 A cheetah’s face is distinguished by the prominent black lines that curve from the inner corner of each eye to the outer edges of the mouth.
-The beautiful cheetah sitting in the grassland is scanning the horizon for prey or other predators.
+The beautiful cheetah sitting in the grassland is scanning the horizon for prey or other wild animals.

 Most cheetahs we find in sub-Saharan Africa.
 A small population is located in northeastern Iran, although only a few dozen remain there.
 Given that a cheetah is the fastest land animal on earth, it can reach a speed of 112 km/h / 70 mph in 3 seconds.
 That is faster as a sports car can accelerate!

 Sadly, these magnificent wild cat threats are the loss of habitat and prey, as well as conflict with humans.
 As a result, it is classified as vulnerable on the IUCN Red List.
 We estimate about 9,000-12,000 cheetahs, which remain in Africa.

-If the ‘Cheetah Sitting In Grassland’ wildlife photograph tickles your fancy, explore more in our Predators‘ portfolio.
+If the ‘Cheetah Sitting In Grassland’ wildlife photograph tickles your fancy, explore more in our Predators‘ portfolio big cat photos.
 Our wildlife photographs are for sale of license and fine art prints.